Eye Tracking Based Cognitive Evaluation of Automatic Readability Assessment Methods: Discussion

 \section{Discussion}

-Departing from a century-old tradition in ARA which relies on reading comprehension outcomes and readability level annotations, we focus on the construct of reading ease, and introduce reading facilitation as a result of simplification as a cognitive benchmark for the evaluation of readability scoring methods.
-We use this framework to evaluate a wide range of prominent readability scoring approaches, as well as key psycholinguistic measures that have been previously linked to online processing difficulty.
-Based on this analysis, we find that existing methods are poor predictors of reading ease, outperformed by entropy and the ``big three'' text properties, word length, frequency and especially surprisal.
+Departing from a century-old tradition in ARA, which predominantly relies on reading comprehension outcomes and readability level annotations, we focus on the construct of reading ease, and introduce reading facilitation as a result of simplification as a cognitive benchmark for the evaluation of readability scoring methods.
+We use this framework to evaluate a wide range of prominent readability scoring approaches, which we further benchmark against key psycholinguistic measures that have been previously theoretically or empirically linked to online processing difficulty.
+Based on this analysis, we find that widely used readability scoring methods are poor predictors of reading ease, outperformed by word length, frequency, and two information-theoretic predictors, entropy and surprisal.

+Our work adds to a relatively small body of work that used behavioral data in the context of readability assessment.
+A notable example of early work in this area is \citet{Mcclusky1934AQA}, who used words read per second (WPS) as a ground truth measure for text difficulty.
+In another early study, \citet{clare1957} used an eye tracking device to obtain measures of WPS and words read per fixation, comparing these measures for easy and hard versions of the same passages. \citet{kintsch-vipod} present unpublished data from Ernst Rothkopf, who used eye movement measures (number of regressions, fixations and saccades) for estimating the readability of texts from different genres.

+More recently, \citet{vajjala-etal-2016-towards} and \citet{gruteke-klein-etal-2025-simplification} studied differences in eye movement measures between original and simplified versions of the same texts.
+Here, we leverage such differences to control for topical variation in the assessment of readability scoring methods. \citet{nishikawa2013pilot} conducted a pilot study for predicting readability from textual features, where the gold readability label of a document is its overall reading time.
+In a similar vein, \citet{scozzaro2024reform} trained a regression model that predicts word reading times, used as measures of readability.
+Differently from these two studies, which focus on using reading times for the readability evaluation of specific textual corpora, our work aims to abstract away from specific texts and instead evaluate the general quality of existing readability scoring methods.

+To our knowledge, the only two studies to date to perform regressions between ARA scores and reading measures are \citet{nahatame2021text} and \citet{hollenstein2022patterns}.
+The main differences between these studies and our work are our focus on the use of reading ease as a gold standard for the evaluation of ARA methods, and our content-controlled evaluation setting which allows controlling for topical variation between texts.
+Further additions of our study include the evaluation of LLMs, commercial readability systems, and additional readability formulas and psycholinguistic measures, including surprisal, which was not studied in these works.
+Differently from \citet{nahatame2021text}, we do not find improved reading time correlations in modern measures compared to traditional formulas.